 Introduction to Martins Ferry, Ohio

 Martins Ferry, Ohio, in Belmont county, is 45 miles SW of Pittsburgh, Pennsylvania.
-The city, which is part of the Wheeling metropolitan statistical area (MSA), has about 7,226 residents.
+The city is part of the Wheeling metropolitan statistical area.

 Martins Ferry History